 Plant-Based Kosher Meals

-In addition to our academic and Jewish studies, MMA ELC will offer high quality, kosher vegetarian snacks and lunches.
+In addition to our academic and Jewish studies, MMA ELC offers high quality, kosher, plant-based snacks and lunches, prepared fresh daily on site by our in-house chef.
 It is our belief that not only must we take care of our minds, but also take care of our bodies using delicious and healthy ingredients that keep our whole body healthy.

-Multiple Field Trips will be planned throughout the year that are designed to enhance the themes and curriculum while furthering their early childhood development.
+Multiple Field Trips & Enrichment Activities will be planned throughout the year that are designed to enhance the themes and curriculum while furthering their early childhood development.

 We work hard to keep you updated on the progress, development, and activities of your little one throughout the day.

 We share fun snapshots of their precious moments throughout the day to help you stay connected.
 We also log and share their eating, sleeping, and diaper details.